 Debris at this site consists of paper; cardboard containers; empty containers of paints, thinners, lubrication and hydraulic fluids; scrap metal; concrete block; and transite.
 This site has undergone an IM partial debris removal.
-The debris was contaminated with asbestos, so was disposed as a special waste at an offsite permitted landfill.
+The debris was contaminated with asbestos, and was therefore disposed as a special waste at an offsite permitted landfill.
 Debris removal was not completed due to concerns of undermining Highway 58.
 Site renovation included backfilling, seeding, and mulching to prevent soil erosion.
 RFI fieldwork was completed in 2011.
-An RF1 Report is in preparation.
+The fieldwork included soil and ground water sampling.
+Soil borings were emplaced along both sides of H58 to determine the extent of debris used as fill.
+The results verified that the road was not underlain by debris and that the dump area was constrained to the ravine and slopes adjacent to the road.
+Elevated metals were detected in ground water samples, but were deemed to be due to the presence of coal seams within the Pennsylvanian aquifer.
+Since no receptor risks were identified, a recommendation of No Further Action was made in the RFI Report.
+IDEM approved the recommendation on September 25, 2014.

-J-2(z, SWMU 26/08D HIGHWAY 58 DUMP SITE B (H58B)
+J-2(z) SWMU 26/08D HIGHWAY 58 DUMP SITE B (H58B)

 This is a dump site at the base of a massive sandstone outcrop (probable former quarry).
 The debris consisted of paper; cardboard containers; empty containers of paints, thinners, lubrication and hydraulic fluids; scrap metal containers and drums; corrugated pipe, and transite siding.
 Fifteen crushed and rusted drums (contents unknown) were seen at the site.
 An IM removed all of the waste down to bedrock, and a request for a determination of No Further Action required for the soils has been approved by U.S.EPA.
-An RFI conducted in 2011, investigated impacts to the groundwater.
-An NFA request was approved for groundwater by IDEM in 2011.
+An RFI conducted in 2011, investigated impacts to the ground water.
+An NFA request was approved for ground water by IDEM in 2011.